 Oven-Roasted Asparagus Recipe

-My recipe for oven-baked asparagus is so easy that it requires barely any preparation time, one dish to wash, and only a few ingredients.
-It cooks in minutes, and the only things that have to be done are rinsing the veggies, trimming the ends, and seasoning them.
+My recipe for oven-baked asparagus is so easy that it requires barely any preparation time, one pan to wash, and only a few ingredients to make it.
+It cooks in minutes, and the only things that have to be done are rinsing the spears, trimming the ends, and seasoning them.

-Roasted Asparagus is one of my favorite vegetables and go-to side dishes.
-Whenever we go out and eat steak or fish we always pair it with asparagus.
-Roasting this veggie is the best way to get all the flavors out.
-Of course, it is very tasty on its own with just a touch of salt and pepper.
-However, in this version, I have tossed it in olive oil, sprinkled it with salt and pepper, then added some fresh lemon juice and lemon zest.
+Roasting this vegetable is the best way to bring out all the flavors.
+Of course, it’s delicious on its own, with just a touch of salt and pepper.
+However, in this version, I’ve tossed it in olive oil, sprinkled it with salt and pepper, and then added some garlic, fresh lemon juice, and lemon zest.
+This effortless side dish is a great way to incorporate more vegetables into your meals.

 Why you will love this recipe